john-itcsolutions/cheirrs/README.md

 `node iota_connector`   from the iota root directory.

-     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the worker-2 vm.
+     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the worker-2 vm, and on the Edge server (Host here).

      A typical node-red site appears as follows (all clients - eg raspberry-pi edge clients - as well as the server can show pages similar to this).
 Here is shown the "Edge" site page mimicked by